Skip to main content

 About Alzheimer's Disease

-Most people show signs of dementia well before they are diagnosed with Alzheimer’s disease.
-Family and friends are often the first to notice changes that could be signs of Alzheimer’s disease.
+Most people show signs of dementia long before they are diagnosed with Alzheimer’s disease.
 It can be difficult to tell whether the changes are typical signs of aging or something more serious.
 It can also be difficult to know what steps to take if a loved one or friend shows signs of Alzheimer’s disease.

 Alzheimer’s Disease FAQ